Class Distance Weighted Cross-Entropy Loss for Ulcerative Colitis Severity Estimation: Experiments

 \subsection{Training details}

-Three commonly used CNN architectures, ResNet18 \cite{he2016deep}, Inception-v3 \cite{szegedy2016rethinking}, and Mobilenet-v3-large \cite{howard2019searching} have been trained with different loss functions.
-ResNet is a commonly used model family in the literature due to its robust design and high performance results.
-Inception-v3 is another commonly used model with high performance and it was adopted in previous UC severity estimation studies \cite{stidham2019performance,ozawa2019novel,yao2021fully}.
-MobileNet-v3-large is a more recent model that stands out with its speed and performance, making it a suitable choice for UC estimation from video frames.
-In all model trainings, random rotation ($0^{\circ}-360^{\circ}$) and horizontal flipping were used as data augmentation and weights were initialized from pretrained IMAGENET models \cite{russakovsky2015imagenet}.
-Adam optimizer with a learning rate of $2e-4$ were used to train networks and PyTorch framework \cite{paszke2019pytorch} were used for the implementation of the study.
+Three commonly used CNN architectures, ResNet18 \cite{he2016deep}, Inception-v3 \cite{szegedy2016rethinking}, and MobileNet-v3-large \cite{howard2019searching} have been trained with different loss functions.
+ResNet and Inception model families are commonly used architectures for UC severity estimation \cite{stidham2019performance,ozawa2019novel,takenaka2020development,bhambhvani2021deep,gutierrez2021training,schwab2021automatic,yao2021fully}.
+MobileNet-v3-large is a more recent model that stands out with its speed and performance, making it a suitable choice for real-time UC severity estimation from video frames.
+Random rotation ($0^{\circ}-360^{\circ}$) and horizontal flipping were used as data augmentation and weights were initialized from pretrained models on IMAGENET dataset \cite{russakovsky2015imagenet}.
+Adam optimizer with a learning rate of $2e-4$ and learning rate scheduling with a scaling factor of 0.2 was applied if there were no increase in the validation set accuracy for the last 10 epochs.
+Early stopping was used to terminate training when performance did not increase in the last 25 epochs.
+The best model checkpoint on the validation set of each fold is used for the performance measurement on the test set.
+PyTorch framework \cite{paszke2019pytorch} were used for the implementation of the study and CNN models were adapted from TorchVision package.

-Cross-entropy loss function is taken as the main baseline for the experiments.
-In addition, we have experimented with CORN framework, which is designed for the ordinal regression tasks.
-CORN framework has recently been introduced by Shi et al. \cite{shi2021deep} and it is an improvement on previous ordinal regression approaches that transform the task into a series of binary classification sub-problems \cite{niu2016ordinal,cao2020rank}.
-Experimental results show that the CORN approach and its derivatives (OR-NN \cite{niu2016ordinal} and CORAL \cite{cao2020rank}), have superior results compared to other ordinal regression approaches.
-Mean and standard deviation of QWK scores of all approaches for different architectures are given in Table \ref{tab:experiment_results}.
+The proposed model has been evaluated against three state-of-the-art approaches specifically designed for the ordinal regression tasks: CORN framework, CO2, and HO2 and cross-entropy (CE) loss function is used as the main baseline.
+For the training of CO2 and HO2 models, main loss function (either cross-entropy or entropy loss) is scaled with a $\lambda$ coefficient as in original paper implementation.
+Hyperparameter tuning for the $\lambda$ were performed using values in \{0.1, 0.01, 0.001\} by performing 10-fold cross validation.